How the U.S. Navy's P-8A Poseidon Will Help Hunt Chinese Nuclear Missile Submarines

-The Chinese Global Times says U.S. Navy P-8A and U.S. Army RC-12X signals intelligence aircraft began new surveillance missions immediately following news that the United States asked China to close its consulate in Houston.
+The Chinese Global Times says U.S. Navy P-8A and U.S. Army RC-12X signals intelligence aircraft began new surveillance missions immediately following the news that the United States asked China to close its consulate in Houston.

 The report called it “a move likely aimed at gathering intelligence on possible submarine and aircraft carrier movements by the Chinese People’s Liberation Army.”